kissgyorgy/cloudflare-dyndns/README.md

 - **v4.0** IPv6 support

   Now you can specify `-6` command line option to update AAAA records too.
-  You can delete records for missing IP addresses with the `--delete-missing`˙ option.
-See #6 for details.
+  You can delete records for missing IP addresses with the `--delete-missing` option.
+See [issue #6](https://github.com/kissgyorgy/cloudflare-dyndns/issues/6) for details.
   There is a new `--proxied` flag for setting Cloudflare DNS services.

 - **v3.0** breaks backward compatibility using the global API Key